BekhruzSNiyazov/tdge/README.md

 You can view the full documentation of this library [here](https://bekhruzsniyazov.github.io/).

 ## License
 This code is licensed with MIT license.
-I will tell you if you can copy this code or not later, when I will read the license myself.

 ## Contacts
-If you have any ideas or run in some kind of problem contact me using this email: bekhuzsniyazov@outlook.com.
+If you have any ideas or ran in any kind of problem contact me using this email: bekhuzsniyazov@outlook.com.